paladin-t/begui/README.md

 end
 ```

 Each widget has an anchor property which represents for the locating point in its local space, and a position property for either absolute or percentage position in its parent's space relatively.
 The final position is calculated according to these two properties.
+An anchor component is typically in range of values from 0.0 to 1.0, but it could be also less than 0.0 or greater than 1.0.
+A relative position component is typically in range of values from `Percent(0)` to `Percent(100)`, but it could be also less than `Percent(0)` or greater than `Percent(100)`.

 ![](imgs/docking_absolutely.png)